Covariant Hamiltonian Field Theory

-This shows that the De~Donder-Weyl Hamiltonian density $\HC$ constitutes the {\em eigenvalue\/} of the energy-momentum tensor $T_{\mu}^{\nu}$ with {\em eigenvectors\/} $\bpartial_{\nu}\phi_{I}$ and $\bpi^{I\mu}$.
+This shows that the \emph{value} of the De~Donder-Weyl Hamiltonian density $\HC$ constitutes the \emph{eigenvalue} of the energy-momentum tensor $\theta\indices{_{\mu}^{\nu}}$ with the $(1,1)$ \emph{eigentensor} $\partial_{\mu}\phi\,\pi^{\nu}$.
 By identifying $\HC$ as the eigenvalue of the energy-momentum tensor, we obtain a clear interpretation of the physical meaning of the De~Donder-Weyl Hamiltonian density $\HC$.

-An important property of the energy-momentum tensor is revealed by calculating the divergence $\partial T_{\mu}^{\alpha}/\partial x^{\alpha}$.
+An important property of the energy-momentum tensor is revealed by calculating the divergence $\partial\theta\indices{_{\mu}^{\alpha}}/\partial x^{\alpha}$.
 From the definition~(\ref{e-i-def-h}), we find

 Inserting the canonical field equations~(\ref{fgln}), this becomes